US Airways fleet

 US Airways operated a predominantly Airbus fleet, with some older Boeing aircraft and a small fleet of Embraer jets.
+Following its merger with American Airlines, it became part of the American Airlines fleet in 2013.

 Final fleet

 As of December 9, 2013, at the time of the merger, US Airways' fleet consisted of the following aircraft:

 Fleet history

-Retired aircraft flown by US Airways as well as by predecessors Allegheny Airlines, America West Airlines, Empire Airlines, Pacific Southwest Airlines and Piedmont Airlines included:
+US Airways previously operated the following aircraft: